-Sales commissions earned by our sales force are considered incremental and recoverable costs of obtaining a contract with a customer.
-The Company's sales commission plans include multiple payments, including initial payments in the period a customer contract is obtained and subsequent payments either 15 or 27 months after the initial payment.
+Sales commissions earned by our sales organization are considered incremental and recoverable costs of obtaining a contract with a customer.
+The Company's sales commission plans for 2018 typically include multiple payments, including initial payments in the period a customer contract is obtained and subsequent payments either 15 or 27 months after the initial payment.
 Under ASC 606, costs to acquire contracts with customers, such as the initial sales commission payment, are capitalized and amortized consistent with the pattern of revenue recognition, whereas subsequent sales commission payments which require a substantive performance condition of the employee are expensed ratably through the payment date.
 In contrast, under ASC 605, initial sales commission payments were expensed in the period earned.
 Under ASC 606, the initial commission payments are capitalized in the period a customer contract is obtained and are amortized consistent with the transfer of the goods or services to the customer over the expected period of benefit.
 The capitalized contract cost is included in Deferred commissions in the accompanying condensed consolidated balance sheet.
-The expected period of benefit is the contract term, except when the commission payment is expected to provide economic benefit to the Company for a period longer than the contract term, such as for new customer or incremental sales where renewals are expected and renewal commissions are not commensurate with initial commissions.
-Non-commensurate commissions are amortized over the greater of the contract term or technological obsolescence period of approximately three years.
-The Company recorded amortization of deferred commissions of approximately \$1.9 million and \$3.7 million for the three and six months ended June 30, 2018 respectively, which is included in Sales and marketing expenses in the accompanying condensed consolidated statements of income.
+The expected period of benefit is the contract term, except when the capitalized commission is expected and renewal commissions are not commensurate with initial commissions.
+Non-commensurate commissions are amortized over the greater of the contract term or expected customer relationship period, limited by the technological obsolescence period of approximately three years.
+The Company recorded amortization of deferred commissions of approximately \$2.0 million and \$5.7 million for the three and nine months ended September 30, 2018, respectively, which is included in Sales and marketing expenses in the accompanying condensed consolidated statements of income.